Going home? How to keep your smile over the festive break

 2) Get out and get your gifts

 For me, buying Christmas gifts awakes pleasant emotions and memories of all the holidays I spent with my closest people.
-Going around town searching for presents can be very relaxing.
-It’s really enjoyable for me to see all the Christmas decorations and to feel the Christmas spirit.
+If you celebrate Christmas, going around town searching for presents can be very relaxing.
+I love seeing all the Christmas decorations and to feel the Christmas spirit.

 3) Keep in touch with your friends

 Once you are back home, keep in touch with the people you met in uni.
 If you’re like me, you can’t wait to see your old friends - but remember that you have new friends as well.
 It is very helpful to have contact with them because it will make the transition back to uni much easier.